 Want to go to the beach in Cornwall from Plymouth?
 Easy… Just catch the Cremyll Ferry from Stonehouse, or there is another ferry that leaves from the Royal William Yard and the Barbican.
 A short hop and you’re in Cremyll, which isn’t much to look at.

 Wander into the grounds of Mount Edgcumbe and follow the footpath along the seafront (with a bit of wander around the gardens too, of course).
 You’ll come to a nice big pebble beach, which can get busy in the summer.
 If you prefer, there are a few others as you wander along the path – so keep walking.

-The gorgeously pretty twin villages of Kingsand and Cawsand are a nice long walk from Plymouth, less than an hour or so from Cremyll.
+The gorgeously pretty twin villages of Kingsand and Cawsand are a nice long walk from Plymouth, around an hour or so from Cremyll.
 You can either get the ferry to Mount Edgcumbe, or there is also a ferry from the Barbican direct to Kingsand/Cawsand although its less frequent and more expensive (£5 one way).
 Best bet is to walk from Plymouth to Cawsand and then take the ferry back at the end of the day.

 You’ll spot a nice big beach just before you arrive in Cawsand.
 Or, in the villages themselves, there are a couple of nice small beaches perfect for a spash.
 The added benefit of a couple of nice pubs makes this a nice worthwhile trek.